Calculus Creative Content EIS Fund

 The BFI is associated with the EIS fund and was responsible for selecting Calculus and Stargrove to manage it, but the BFI will not be involved in managing it nor have any financial interest in the fund.

 The popularity of streaming platforms has surged in recent years and, accordingly, so has the demand for creative content.
-In 2020, Netflix is expected to invest £17 billion on developing new and original productions.
-This trend is set to continue, with the industry ‘newcomer’, Disney Plus surpassing 50 million subscribers within the first five months of its service.
-As more and more media companies launch their own services, competition to secure the best content is fierce.
+In 2020, Netflix has reportedly invested $17 billion on developing new and original productions, of which $1 billion was spent in the UK.
+This trend is set to continue, with the industry ‘newcomer’, Disney Plus surpassing 100 million subscribers within the first 16 months of launching its service.
+As more and more media companies launch their own services, competition to secure the best content can be fierce.

 In terms of investee companies, Calculus prioritises companies with established teams and a track record of securing commissions, attracting talent, and developing IP across different platforms.
 At the point of investment, the company should already have a number of projects at different levels of development.